samathaluca/fallen/README.md

 To date the bespoke woke image feedback has been good and met with smiles when people understand the reference.

 The images have been chosen to convey a message and have been adapted to be less graphic.
 For example the self harm image in black and white is very subtle compared to the coloured image.
 As images are so subjective I have asked addicts what they think?
-The misture of responses were baffling.
-For example, a guy with gaming addiction thought the toxic relationship image was awful but the illegal drug one was the best yet a woman with an alcohol addiction hated the illegal drug image and really loved the toic relationship image.
+The mixture of responses were conflicting.
+For example, a guy with gaming addiction thought the toxic-bonds image was not relateble but the illegal drug one was the best yet a woman with an alcohol addiction disliked the illegal drug image and really loved the toxic-bonds image.
 Modern design conventions are predicting a shift to digitally designed images.
-Digitally designed images and adapted photo images have been used to convey messages but original considering the users may not have the same emotional reaction to them when compared to a real life photo a mix has been used.
+Digitally designed images and adapted photo images have been used in this app to convey messages.
+Digital images were originally added then appropriate real life photos could not be found.
+A mix of digital and real life images has been used.
-Business users suggested one type of image would be best in the long term but more research among user groups would need to completed beforehand to conclude whether or not the investment would be worthwhile.
+Business users suggested the app would benefit from a theme of digital images throughout but more research among user groups would need to completed beforehand to conclude whether or not the investment would be worthwhile.

 It is anticipated that 40 stories on the home page will be optimal.
 This has been assumed noting the engagement of addicts when presented with a large number of story cards and noting which story they chose to view in which position.
 This may seem a large number but I believe that a huge dose of visuals will generate the impact needed to keep the interest of an active addict with a pathologically short attention span.

 The font was been adjusted a number of times during the design phase.
-It has been chosen for readability.
+The recommended Materialize template and component font always appeared optimal.
+Materialize uses Roboto 2.0 as a standard font.
+Audiowide was used sparingly due to being an intrusive looking font.
+It was used to command attention e.g. to check that required fields in form were completed to avoid aborted submission attempts.
+Lato and Ubuntu were chosen to add distinctive design to sections when needed with san serif back up.
+They were used to add a little contrast for interest.

+Extensive colour work has been tested during development.
+Each time users were asked the simple shaded greys and white option was prefered.
+Previous github versions may display colours as far ranging as purple and lime green.
+These were abandoned after user feedback.
+Research shows that educational and information site templates on trend recommend duotones and the colour scheme adopted.
+Materiliaze templates and components generally have colours of background and texts specified within the code.
+If these colours were moved in to the style.css file from the html file they appeared different.
+It was discovered that Materiliaze colour choices were better uninterrupted.

 ### Defensive design planning.